ludwig-ai/ludwig-docs/docs/user_guide/llms/finetuning.md

+---
+description: Fine-tune LLMs with Ludwig using LoRA, QLoRA, or full fine-tuning.
+Covers SFT, PEFT adapters, quantization, and pushing trained adapters to Hugging Face Hub.
+---

 Fine-tuning is the process of modifying the weights of a Large Language Model to help it perform better on a specific task or set of tasks.